musement/api-documentation/README.md

 ### API Versioning

-The corrent latest verision is: `3.0.0`
+The current latest version is: `3.0.0`

 When you start a new project that uses _Musement API_ set `X-Musement-Version` to the current latest version.
 This assure that the model in the response will be stable with time.
 If you don't set the header the server will alwayas returns the latest version.